titumozammel/3c-strategic-approach/README.md

 ---

-# 3. THE FOUNDATIONAL DISTINCTION
+# 3. FOUNDATIONAL DISTINCTION

-Organizations frequently respond to visible conditions by asking:
+Traditional management often begins with the visible activity:

-> **“How can we do this work better?”**
+> **How can we do this work better?**

-3C introduces a prior question:
+3C begins one level earlier:

-> **“What context is creating or sustaining this condition?”**
+> **What context is creating or sustaining this condition?**

-The distinction is important because the same visible problem can arise from fundamentally different conditions.
+The same visible problem may arise from fundamentally different conditions.

 For example:

-- Rework may arise from a **Source** problem.
+- **Rework** may require attention to its **Source**.
-- Slow action may arise from a **Dependency**.
+- **Slow action** may require attention to a **Dependency**.
-- A bottleneck may arise from a **Constraint**.
+- **A bottleneck** may require attention to a **Constraint**.
-- Repeated workload may arise from an underlying Source that continues generating demand.
+- **Repeated workload** may require attention to the underlying **Source** generating it.

 Therefore:

 > **The activity does not determine the question.
 The context determines the question.**

-3C changes the context of attention so that the organization can ask a more relevant question before deciding what to do.
+This is the foundational shift of 3C.

 ---

-# 4. THE CORE PROPOSITION
+# 4. CORE PROPOSITION

-Organizations often manage visible consequences without sufficiently examining the conditions that create or sustain them.
+Organizations frequently manage visible consequences without examining the conditions that create or sustain them.

-This can result in:
+This can produce:

 - repeated symptoms,
 - recurring demand,
-- unnecessary escalation,
+- escalation,
-- repeated approvals,
+- approvals,
 - coordination burden,
 - rework,
 - slow decisions,
-- unused capability,
-- restricted capability,
+- unused or restricted capability,
-- recurring operational friction,
+- operational friction,
-- and continued capacity consumption.
+- capacity consumption without proportional value.

-3C proposes that better organizational action begins by identifying the **context most relevant to the observed condition**.
+3C redirects attention from the visible condition toward the context that may be generating, sustaining, depending upon, or restricting it.

-The resulting logic is:
+Its core logic is:

 > **CONTEXT → FOCUS → QUESTION → INSIGHT → ATTENTION → ACTION → CONDITION CHANGE → CAPACITY EFFECT → EFFECTIVE APPLICATION → EXECUTION**

-3C therefore operates primarily at the **attention and inquiry stage**.
+3C operates primarily at the **attention and inquiry stage**.

-It helps determine:

-- what to look at,
-- what question to ask,
-- what insight to seek,
-- what deserves attention,
-- what condition may need to change.
+It does not prescribe a universal intervention.

 ---

 # 5. THE THREE CONTEXTS

-The three Cs represent three distinct contexts for strategic attention:
+3C identifies three primary contextual dimensions:

+> **SOURCE · DEPENDENCY · CONSTRAINT**

+These are not sequential steps.
+They are alternative or overlapping contexts through which an organizational condition may be examined.

+---

-## SOURCE
+## 5.1 SOURCE

+### Definition

-**Source** focuses attention on the condition generating or repeatedly producing an observed outcome.
+**Source is the condition generating or repeatedly sustaining the observed outcome.**

-### Governing question
+The Source context asks:

 > **Why does this keep arising?**